TracyGJG/utilities/docs/arrays.md

 ### Parameters

--   arrays - One or more arrays from which the union is to be extracted.
+- arrays: One or more arrays from which the union is to be extracted.

 ### Return Value